orbs-network/website/content/jp/smart-contracts/md/boxes/item-4.md

 ##### functionalManager

-The functionalManager is appointed by the contract registry, and controls contracts governance parameters and functionality.
+The functionalManager is appointed by the contract registry, and controls contracts administrative parameters and functionality.